 According to her biographer, Marjorie Kinnan Rawlings had two secret life time dreams: one was to win the Nobel Prize for literature and the other was to have a rose named after her.
 Silverthorne adds that although “neither of these dreams came true, they illuminate the things that were important to her.”
-This year, one of these dreams did come true when two Florida Southern College professors, rose creator Malcom Manners and literature professor Keith Huneycutt collaborated in the creation and naming of a new rose after Rawlings.
-It was planted at the park this spring with the help of local rose specialist Art Wade, who bred the rose and created a small garden at the gate of the park.
+Last year, one of these dreams did come true when two Florida Southern College professors, rose creator Malcom Manners and literature professor Keith Huneycutt collaborated in the creation and naming of a new rose after Rawlings.
+It was planted at the park last spring with the help of local rose specialist Art Wade, who bred the rose and created a small garden at the gate of the park.
 It is small bushy rose, hardy and adapted to the Florida climate.
 It has a lovely, yet simple flat-petaled flower with a warm rosy color.

 Now it is summer at the Creek.
 In many ways, it is a lively time.
 Everything is growing and spreading.
 The young chickens and ducks, born in the spring, explore the farmyard as the grass and grove stretch and grow.
 On the trees, the tiny green balls that will become oranges and grapefruit and tangerines grow bigger and bigger until visitors become aware that what thought were limes, are actually oranges.
 As autumn returns, the color will begin to show and visitors can better guess which kind of fruit is growing on the trees.